warmfusion/warmfusion.github.io/_posts/2014-03-19-Setting-up-shinken-on-OMD.md

 Alot of googling around was needed to bring these pieces together, here are the main sources of my "knowledge"

-* Quick start installation/configuration of Shinken - https://labs.consol.de/blog/nagios/how-to-install-bleeding-edge-shinken-in-a-minute-with-omd/
+* Quick start installation/configuration of Shinken - [how to install bleeding edge shinken in a minute with omd](https://labs.consol.de/blog/nagios/how-to-install-bleeding-edge-shinken-in-a-minute-with-omd/)
-* Logging into Shinken (Contact.cfg) - http://www.monitoring-portal.org/wbb/index.php?page=Thread&postID=163198#post163198
+* Logging into Shinken (Contact.cfg) - [Adding contacts to Shinken](http://www.monitoring-portal.org/wbb/index.php?page=Thread&postID=163198#post163198)
-* MongoDB Configuration example taken from - http://www.shinken-monitoring.org/forum/index.php?topic=605.0
+* MongoDB Configuration example taken from - [MongoDB in Shinken](http://www.shinken-monitoring.org/forum/index.php?topic=605.0)